 It is essential that there be a Delegate for every AGMA Shop.

-What is your agreement with the Actors Equity Association?
+What is AGMA's agreement with the Actors Equity Association?

-A reciprocal arrangement allows AGMA members in good standing for at least one year and who worked under an AGMA contract to join Equity by virtue of membership in AGMA.
-In addition, both AGMA and Equity members in good standing are allowed to attend each union's auditions.
+A reciprocal arrangement allows AGMA members who have been in good standing for at least one year and who have worked under an AGMA contract to be eligible to join Equity.
+Both AGMA and Equity members in good standing are permitted to attend each unions’ auditions.

 What Happens If I Don’t Pay My Dues?

-Failure to satisfy your financial obligations will result in the loss of your ‘Member in Good Standing’ status, and make you ineligible to work for an AGMA company.
-If you are in arrears for more than 90 days you may be suspended and incur a reinstatement fee of $250.00.
+Failure to satisfy your financial obligations will result in the loss of your ‘Member in Good Standing status, and make you ineligible to work for an AGMA company.
+If you are in arrears for more than 30 days you may be suspended and incur a reinstatement fee of $250.00.